Co-op Jobs

 Every family registered in a Standard School Year class performs a job for the school, as part of the Co-op Requirements.

-There are four job categories, which range in skills and time required:
+There are multiple job categories, which range in skills and time required:

 1. Standard Jobs: Require 15-20 hours/year.